rvskmikkilineni/test-automation-phptravels/README.md

 Steps/Process to execute:
 -------------------------
 1. Download the project from the attachment and Import in eclipse workspace or any IDE (Alternatively this can also be downloaded from my git handle - https://github.com/rvskmikkilineni/test-automation-phptravels.git)
-2. Navigate to runner file (test-automation-phpTravels/src/test/java/cloud/travels/runner/Runner.java)
+2. Navigate to runner file (test-automation-phpTravels/src/test/java/cloud/travels/runner/Runner.java).
 3. In order to start execution of all the tests simply keep the path in features as below. features = {"src/test/resources/features"}
-4. If need to specifically execute any one of the Tests from total of 3 (homePage, loginPage, userRegistration), just mention the required feature name at the end of the path as below features ={"src/test/resources/features/homePage.feature"} [or] features ={"src/test/resources/features/loginPage.feature"} [or] features ={"src/test/resources/features/userRegistration.feature"}
+4. If need to specifically execute any one of the Tests from total of 3 (homePage, loginPage, userRegistration), just mention the required feature name at the end of the path as below. features ={"src/test/resources/features/homePage.feature"} [or] features ={"src/test/resources/features/loginPage.feature"} [or] features ={"src/test/resources/features/userRegistration.feature"}
 5. All the scenarios inside each feature file has a tag (@healthcheck), this is to execute specific tests with tag name as @heathcheck
 6. If needed to execute any specific test add any unique tag (Ex: @healthcheck1) for that partuclar scenario in feature file and mention the same in runner file as below.
 This time only the scripts with tag name as @healthcheck1 will get executed. tags = {"@healthcheck1"}
 7. By default the script runs on chrome browser, if needed to change the browser, place the respective driver.exe file under drivers folder and update below code in runner file.
 		System.setProperty("browser", System.getProperty("browser", "chrome"));
 		System.setProperty("pathToDriver", System.getProperty("pathToDriver", "drivers/chromedriver.exe"));
-8. If need to execute the whole tests on headless browser just update the property to "true" as below in runner file System.setProperty("headless", "true");
+8. If need to execute the whole tests on headless browser just update the property to "true" as below in runner file.
+		System.setProperty("headless", "true");
 9. To view the execution report after the tests have been executed, just open the cmd prompt and navigate to the project location.
 Execute below command on cmd prompt and the reports will get opened.
 	>node glupfile.js